Research themes

 Theme Leads: Professor Sarah Danson and Professor Ingunn Holen

-The vision for our research within this theme is to better understand what matters to our patients, to discover new treatments or better ways of giving current treatments as well as develop a new methodology for matching treatment to patients’ individual cancers.
+The vision is to discover new treatments or better ways of giving current treatments, as well as develop new methodology for matching treatment to patients’ individual cancers.
+This theme encompasses discovery science – identifying new molecules and mechanisms; therapeutic innovation – developing novel treatments and combinations; and precision oncology – improving patient selection to optimise therapeutic response.

 Enhancing patient experience and voice